mtthibault/catchemall/README.md

 2 - Determining the catchability of a pokémon based on its statistics thanks to Machine Learning

-## 📸 Deep Learning project : Pokemon type classification (computer vision)
+## 📸 Deep Learning Project : Pokemon type classification (computer vision)

 ### Data sources
-mettre lien Kaggle
+We used a dataset of 809 images from Kaggle, available [here](https://www.kaggle.com/datasets/vishalsubbiah/pokemon-images-and-types).

-+ expliquer : dataset avec 809 pokemons (seven generations) et une colonne type1 et une colonne type2
+This dataset contains the first 809 pokémons, which represents the generation 1 to 7.

-scraping Bulbapedia in order to get a massive amount of images and improve our accuracy
+In addition, we scraped [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_National_Pok%C3%A9dex_number) in order to get a higher amount of images per type of pokémon, and we ended up with 42,000 thousand images.

 ### Methodology
 cleaning : fonctions pour trier les images dans des dossiers par type, dupliquer les images si pokemon existant dans 2 types, split du train et test set, et preprocessing pour resizer toutes les images et leur appliquer des filtres